Protecting Your Property In A Divorce

 Protecting your right to a fair equitable distribution of your marital property is very important.
 The assets you receive will help you build the foundation for your new life.
-To speak with an experienced divorce attorney, please call us at 850-435-6909 or toll free at 800-500-5060.
+To speak with an experienced divorce attorney, please call us at toll free at 850-435-6909.
 We offer a free initial consultation to discuss your needs.

 Florida Law Requires An Equitable Distribution Of Property

 Florida is an equitable distribution state.
 This does not necessarily mean assets will be “split down the middle” in a divorce.
 For example, if the parties are joint owners of a business but one of the spouses runs it and the other is an equity owner only, a judge might award the entire business to the spouse running it.